How to check if someone is using my Social Security Number?

 How to check if someone is using your Social Security Number?

-2. Review your bank and credit card statements
+• Look over your bank and credit card statements.

 * See the full list of data brokers Incogni covers here.